 8 (1) The maximum insurable value of a broiler flock is based on the contract price per kilogram of chicken and the average flock weight contracted to be grown under the licence issued by the Chicken Farmers of Nova Scotia.

 (2) The maximum insurable value of a non-broiler flock is based on a schedule of values per bird.

 (3) The Commission must set the schedule of values and announce it to all insured persons before April 1 in each year.

-9 (1) For each class of insurable poultry, the base premium rate per bird placed in a production facility must be set by the Commission and announced to all insured persons on or before April 1 in each year.
+9 (1) For each class of poultry insured under this plan, the base premium rate must be set by the Commission and announced on or before April 1 in each year.